stewartjustinl/Project2Game/README.md

 ## Usage

 The game can be played [here](https://veph.itch.io/project-2) using the password 'dev'.
 You can also download the latest release from [Releases](https://github.com/stewartjustinl/Project2Game/releases).

 ---
+## Gameplay

+The gameplay for our game is a top down shooter with the mouse.
+Use WASD to move, Mouse to aim, Left click to fire, and shift to dash.
+Navigate the maze-like level, and collect the hotdogs to restore your health after taking damage.
+Collect the watermelon slices to increase the fire-rate of your weapon.

+---
 ## Level Generation